-Pursuant to the advance notice policy (the "Advance Notice Policy") adopted by the Board of Directors on April 11, 2013, as subsequently amended, any additional director nominations for the Meeting must be received by the Company in compliance with the Advance Notice Policy no later than the close of business on April 17, 2024.
-No such nominations have been received by the Company as of the date hereof.
+Pursuant to the advance notice policy (the "Advance Notice Policy") adopted by the Board of Directors on April 11, 2013, as subsequently amended, any additional director nominations for the Meeting must be received by the Company in compliance with the Advance Notice Policy no later than the close of business on April 15, 2025.
+No such nominations have been received by the Company as of the date of this Information Circular.